H2CK/oidc/README.md

 ## Limitations

 Currently it is not yet possible to use an issued Access Token or ID Token to access resources at the Nextcloud instance it self.

-Client authentication to fetch token currently only supports the sending of the client credentials in the body.
-Basic Auth is currently not supported.

 ## Development